Denis-Mist/front6/README.md

 Open a Pull Request

-Made with ❤️ by [Your Name] | Live Demo | Documentation
+Made with ❤️ by Denis

-Copy

-*Replace placeholder values (yourusername, [Your Name], demo links) with actual project details.
-Add real screenshots and update the license file as needed.*